Do you offer any workshops?

 Future Goals or Projects?

-Future goals would always be to simply inspired people.
+Future goals would always be to simply inspire people.
 Create work that is meant to last a lot longer than I am.
 I always hope to continue exploring parts of the globe that feel wild and remote and ideally bring those experiences back to people through social media, books, films and articles.
 There are a couple remote Russian Islands I have my eyes on that I want to visit.
 Additionally I have a book about Iceland’s glacial rivers, and a film about surfing under the northern lights!

 Can I see your work in person?